unstoppabledomains/live-docs/src/domain-registry-essentials/uns-smart-contracts.md

 Under the surface, Registry is effectively a map of domain namehashes to key-value dictionaries of records.
 This structure allows users to store arbitrary records, even those that aren't specified by the [Records reference](records-reference.md).

-[comment]: <> (This is an auto-generated table with UNS smart-contract addresses.
+[comment]: <> (This is an auto-generated table with CNS smart-contract addresses.
 See README for more info.)
 <table>
     <th>Network</th>
     <th>Contract address</th>